 The Bemused Backpacker Code Of Responsible Travel has been designed to give travellers around the world an ethical guideline on how to travel in a fully informed, ethical and responsible way.

-Responsible travel is something I believe passionately about, as any regular reader of Bemused Backpacker will attest to it is an ethos that runs through every piece of advice, information and inspiration on this site, and through all my travels around the world I always try and travel as ethically and as sustainably as I can.
+Responsible travel is something I believe passionately about, as any regular reader of Bemused Backpacker will attest to.
+It is an ethos that runs through every piece of advice, information and inspiration on this site, and through all my travels around the world I always try and travel as ethically and as sustainably as I can.
 I haven’t always got it right of course.
 I still don’t get it right all the time in fact.
-This ethical paradigm has evolved over the last 13 or 14 years of travel as I have learned about the issues involved and made choices based on that new information.
+This ethical paradigm has evolved over the last fifteen plus years of travel as I have learned about the issues involved, changed my practices and my mindset and made choices based on that new information.

 This is happening far too slowly and far too intermittently of course, I would never pretend otherwise, but is is happening.

 Unfortunately not everyone is fully aware of all the issues involved in responsible and sustainable travel.
-They are after all huge umbrella terms that cover a lot of separate and distinct issues.
-Not everyone is fully aware of the impact their actions are having.
-You only have to look at how man tourists fall for the travel industry propaganda and still visit captive dolphin show, the Tiger Temple in Thailand or still go on an elephant trek.
+These are after all huge umbrella terms that cover a lot of separate and distinct issues.
+Greenwashing is a huge issue that muddies the water a lot when it comes to deciding what is responsible and what is not, and not everyone is fully aware of the impact their actions are having.
+You only have to look at how man tourists fall for the travel industry propaganda and still visit captive dolphin shows, the Tiger Temple in Thailand or still go on an elephant trek.